cybergeek1943/t4json/README.md

 - An **item** is a non-container __value__.
 - A **pair container** is a dictionary.
 - A **list container** is simply a list.
-- If a path is set to an empty string ""... it is accessing the base container.
+- If a path is set to an empty string ""… it is accessing the base container.

 &emsp;

 ### JSON Conversion Table
-Once you are done making changes/creating your json file... it needs to be [serialized](https://en.wikipedia.org/wiki/Serialization) / saved so that it can then be understood by other programs.
+Once you are done making changes/creating your json file… it needs to be [serialized](https://en.wikipedia.org/wiki/Serialization) / saved so that it can then be understood by other programs.
 For python to understand the JSON data it needs to be deserialized/loaded into a python data structure like a dictionary or list.
 Below are the tables used for that conversion process.

 __Converting/Encoding to JSON:__